anilkumbalam/tenet-content/articles/wp6-ai-physical-layer.md

 These are not design choices.
 They are physical limits.

-Artificial intelligence (AI) is increasingly applied at the physical layer: channel estimation, equalization, detection, beamforming, and resource allocation.
+Artificial intelligence (AI) is increasingly applied at the physical layer: channel estimation, equalization, detection, beamforming and resource allocation.

 This paper asks a simpler question:

-**Where does AI genuinely help, and where does physics still hold the line?**
+**Where does AI genuinely help and where does physics still hold the line?**

 AI is a powerful tool.
 But it operates within the same physical limits as every other signal processing technique.